Mobile applications, or mobile apps, have a great potential to boost your business because:

 5. Opening accounts

-Rather than visiting a bank to open a bank account, nowadays customers can use their mobile devices to open a bank account.
+Rather than visiting a bank to open a bank account, customers can now use their mobile devices to do so.
 Many mobile banking applications let customers to open:

 6. Checking balance

-Customers can check your balance and see its details (income, debts etc.) anytime and anywhere thanks to banking apps.
+Customers can check their balance and see its details (income, debts, etc.) anytime and anywhere, thanks to banking apps.

 7. Transfering money

 Clients can transfer money domestically or internationally using banking apps.
-Money transfer takes a few hours to a few days depending on the banks and location of them.
-The below video illustrates money transferring capability of Chase’s banking app:
+Money transfer takes a few hours to a few days, depending on the banks and their location of them.
+The video below illustrates the money transferring capability of Chase’s banking app:

 8. Paying bills